 Critically, while the purpose of these indices was solely referred to as significance until now, we would like to emphasize the nuanced perspective of the existence-significance testing as a dual-framework for parameters description and interpretation.
 The idea supported here is that there is a conceptual and practical distinction, and possible dissociation to be made, between an effect’s existence and significance.
 In this context, existence is simply defined as the consistency of an effect in one particular direction (i.e., positive or negative), without any assumptions or conclusions as to its size, importance, relevance or meaning.
 It is an objective feature of an estimate (tied to its uncertainty).
 On the other hand, significance would be here re-framed following its original literally definition such as “being worthy of attention” or “importance”.
 An effect can be considered significant if its magnitude is higher than some given threshold.
 This aspect can be explored, to a certain extent, in an objective way with the concept of practical equivalence (Kruschke, 2014; Lakens, 2017; Lakens et al., 2018), which suggests the use of a range of values assimilated to the absence of an effect (the ROPE).
 If the effect falls within this range, it is considered as non-significant for practical reasons: the magnitude of the effect is likely to be too small to be of high importance in real-world scenarios or applications.
 Nevertheless, significance also withholds a more subjective aspect, corresponding to its contextual meaningfulness and relevance.
 This, however, is usually dependent on the literature, priors, novelty, context or field, and thus cannot be objectively or neutrally assessed with a statistical index alone.

 While indices of existence and significance can be numerically related (as shown in our results), the former is conceptually independent from the latter.
 For example, an effect for which the whole posterior distribution is concentrated within the [0.0001, 0.0002] range would be considered as positive with a high certainty (and thus, existing in a that direction), but also not significant (i.e., too small to be of any practical relevance).
 Acknowledging the distinction and complementary of these two aspects can in turn enrich the information and usefulness of the results reported in psychological science (for practical reasons, the implementation of this dual-framework of existence-significance testing is made straightforward through the bayestestR open-source package for R; Makowski et al., 2019).
 In this context, the pd and the MAP-based p-value appear as indices of effect existence, mostly sensitive to the certainty related to the direction of the effect.
-ROPE-based indices and Bayes factors are indices of effect significance, related to the magnitude and the amount of evidence in favor of it (See also a similar discussion of statistical significance vs. effect size in the frequentist framework; e.g., Cohen, 2016)
+ROPE-based indices and Bayes factors are indices of effect significance, related to the magnitude and the amount of evidence in favor of it (see also a similar discussion of statistical significance vs. effect size in the frequentist framework; e.g., Cohen, 2016)